dustinpfister/blog_posts/_posts/threejs-mesh.md

 A mesh object is based off of the [Object3d class](/2018/04/23/threejs-object3d/), and there are many additional objects in three.js that are based off of it also beyond just Mesh Objects.
 [The Vector3 class](/2018/04/15/threejs-vector3/) also comes up a lot in code examples of three.js which is used for creating and working with a vector, or point in 3d space.
 With a mesh object the [position property](/2022/04/04/threejs-object3d-position/) of a mesh is an instance of vector3 and that is what can be used to set and change the position of a mesh Object.
 Another property of instance for mesh objects is the [scale property](/2021/05/11/threejs-object3d-scale/) which is also an instance of this Vector3 class.

 There is also the [Euler class](/2021/04/28/threejs-euler/) that is like vector3 only we are dealing with angles rather than a position.
 So with that said the [rotation property](/2022/04/08/threejs-object3d-rotation/) of a mesh object, as well as anything else based off of object 3d class.

+### Version Numbers matter with three.js

+The last time I edited this post I was using version r135 of three.js, and when I first wrote this post I was using version r91 of three.js.
+Between r91 and r135 a whole lot of code breaking changes have happened, so always check what version of three.js you are using when looking at old code examples of three.js on the open web.

+### The source code examples in this post can be found on Github

+The source code examples that I am writing about here can be found in [my test threejs Github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-mesh).

 ## 1 - Basic example of using a mesh